-Hall will play “Légende,” a piece written by George Enescu in 1906.
+Hall played “Légende,” a piece written by George Enescu in 1906.

-His audience will include some of the top classical musicians in the country, each of whom are giving their time for the benefit of young and emerging talent such as Hall.
+His audience included some of the top classical musicians in the country, each of whom gave their time for the benefit of young and emerging talent such as Hall.

 “The idea of professionals, the best of the best, giving back has been happening throughout the COVID-19 pandemic,” said Hall, who was encouraged to apply for the master class performance by Dr. TJ Perry, assistant professor of music at ATU.
 “It has been a great time to learn more about who is out there, and for those of us who aspire to be professionals or better ourselves at our instrument, it has been an opportunity to find out what good really is and learn.”

-The experience will allow Hall to interact with one of his musical heroes, Billy Hunter, principal trumpet for the Metropolitan Opera Orchestra.
+The experience allowed Hall to interact with one of his musical heroes, Billy Hunter, principal trumpet for the Metropolitan Opera Orchestra.